 Healthcare in Cyprus is cheap and effective, and is another reason many expats relocate to the island.

 The Cyprus healthcare system is divided into public and private sectors.
-Public healthcare is either inexpensive or free, at least for citizens of the EU, and even private healthcare costs can be quite affordable.
+Public healthcare is cheap and subsidised, and even private healthcare costs can be quite affordable.

 Both state-funded and private hospitals can be found in all of Cyprus's major cities.
 Healthcare facilities in the south of Cyprus are generally considered to be better than those in the Turkish-occupied north of the island.

 Doctors working in both sectors of the medical industry are often trained overseas and most, if not all, speak an acceptable level of English.
-Some may, however, have difficulty defining certain treatments or care options.
-As such, expats should be clear when explaining a health issue.
-It may also be a good idea to take a notepad to appointments, in case it’s necessary to write down the doctor’s response for later translation.
+It's nevertheless a good idea to take a notepad to appointments, in case it’s necessary to write down the doctor’s response for later translation.
 Expats shouldn't be afraid to ask their new doctor questions or have them repeat themselves.

 Public healthcare in Cyprus